kk-engineer/low-level-design/tic_tac_toe/design_tic_tac_toe.md

 # Design Tic Tac Toe

-## What is Tic Tac Toe ?
+## Overview: What is Tic Tac Toe ?
 TicTacToe is a 2 player game played on a 3 x 3 board.
 Each player is allotted a symbol (one X and one O).
 Initially, the board is empty.
 Alternatively, each player takes a turn and puts their symbol at any empty slot.
 The first player to get their symbol over a complete row OR a complete column OR a diagonal wins.

 You can play the game in Google Search by just searching for “tictactoe”!

+What kind of design ?
+* Object entity
+* Interactive application (Desktop application), with no data persistence.
+* Web application (Real world application), with data persistence.

+Current design: Interactive application (CLI/Desktop app)

 ## Requirements
 * Board can be of NxN size.
-* There can be two or more players players.
+* 2 or more players, upto N-1.
 * Each (N-1) player will be allotted a different symbol.
 * The symbol can be one of O, X, ...
 (N-1) etc.
-* The players can be either humans or bots.
+* The players can be either humans or bots, only 1 bot per game.
-* Each human player will have a name, email and profile image.
 * Each bot player will have a difficulty level.
+* How does a game start ?
   *  Any random player can start the game.
+* How does the game proceed ?
   *  Then the players will take turns sequentially.
-* The player with any consecutive N symbols in a row, column or diagonal wins.
-* If the board is full and no player has won, the game is a draw.
+* How does the game end ?
+    * Draw/ No Result
+    * Win
+        * What are the different ways in which the game can be won ?
+          * Row, Col, Diagonal
+        * Does the game end when -
+          * 1 player wins
+          * All (N-2) players win except 1 last player
-* Provision to "undo" last move.
+* Provision to "Undo" last move.
+* Provision to rewatch/replay all moves.

 ## Extra requirements
 * Tournament.
 * Leaderboard.
-* Replay moves/ Rewatch game.
+* Blocked Cells.
 * Pause/Resume game.

 ## Entities and Attributes
 * Game
   * Board
-  * Players
+  * List<Player> Players
+  * GameStatus
+  * Player Winner
+  * NextTurnPlayer
+  * List<Move> Moves
+  * List<GameWinningStrategy> GameWinningStrategies

 * Board
+  * Dimension
   * Cells

 * Cell
   * Row
   * Column
+  * Player

+* Player
   * Symbol
-* Human Player
   * Name
-  * Email
-  * Profile Image
+  * PlayerType

 * Bot Player
+  * DifficultyLevel
-  * Difficulty Level
+  * BotPlayingStrategy

 ## Class Diagram